openstack/openstack-manuals/doc/cli-reference/source/nova.rst

 ``--nic <net-id=net-uuid,``

-``v4-fixed-ip=ip-addr,v6-fixed-ip=ip-addr,port-id=port-uuid>``
+``net-name=network-name,v4-fixed-ip=ip-addr,v6-fixed-ip=ip-addr,port-id=port-uuid>``
   Create a NIC on the server.
 Specify option multiple times to create multiple NICs. net-
-  id: attach NIC to network with this UUID
+  id: attach NIC to network with this UUID net-
+  name: attach NIC to network with this name
-  (either port-id or net-id must be provided),
-  v4-fixed-ip: IPv4 fixed address for NIC
+  (either port-id or net-id or net-name must be provided), v4-fixed-ip: IPv4 fixed address for
-  (optional), v6-fixed-ip: IPv6 fixed address
+  NIC (optional), v6-fixed-ip: IPv6 fixed
-  for NIC (optional), port-id: attach NIC to port with this UUID (either port-id or net-id must be provided).
+  address for NIC (optional), port-id: attach
+  NIC to port with this UUID (either port-id or net-id must be provided).

 ``--config-drive <value>``
   Enable config drive.